Basic Horse Care – How One Should Be Taking Care of Horses

 Most horse owners find it very easy to put pressure on the amount of food they eat.

-Be aware that overeating can cause such problems; Obesity and equine metabolic syndrome and in turn can lead to laminitis.
+Be aware that overeating can cause such problems; Obesity and equine metabolic syndrome which in turn can lead to laminitis.

 If you find yourself becoming a master chef for your own horse, check out the horse requirements and activities.